TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_accelerometer.md

 ### Wiring

-One possible method of connecting the accelerometer to the Fly-CDYv2 is described in the table below.
+One possible method of connecting the accelerometer to the an SKR Pro v1.1 and v1.2 is described in the table below.
+This wiring method uses the hardware SPI2.
 The image can be used to aid in identification.
 Because the firmware is so flexible and we're using software SPI, most pins can be used for this.
-These connections are on the EXP1 header on the board.
+These connections are on the SPI and I2C header on the board.

 <div class="datatable-begin"></div>